wessenstam/gts21/cicd/phase2/phase2.rst

 As we already have created the needed infrastructure using `docker-compose`, we're going to pull the existing yaml file, make changes and start the CI/CD pipeline.

 #.
-Open a ssh session to your *Initials*\ **-docker-vm** by using VSC's built in terminal.
+Open a ssh session to your *Initials*\ **-dockervm** by using VSC's built in terminal.

 #.
-In VSC click on **Terminal ->  New Terminal**.
+Within VSC, click on **Terminal ->  New Terminal**.
 This will open a new ssh session to the machine you had already opened to see the "remote folder" and saves switching between windows

    .. figure:: images/6.png

    .. figure:: images/7.png

+[We should also tell them to close the Welcome message, and hit up/down arrow for the terminal window to adjust it, vs. working in this little space at the bottom]

 #.
 In the terminal run the following commands to get the needed directories